Suri312006/undergradthesis/1-introduction.typ

 == Capability Based Security Systems

-// describe capability based security systems
-//
-// how they are different from earlier thingies

 Capability-based security systems have a rich history in research, and offer an alternative approach to security, in opposition to the Access Control Lists of prevalent OS's @linux_security.